ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 ### Granting resources

 So far we have been using 2 virtual CPUs and 2GB of RAM when launching a VM for testing.
-Let's decide properly how much resources every VM gets, corresponding to its purpose:
+Let's decide properly how much resources every VM gets, based on its purpose:

-* the `gateway` and `control` VM need less resources so we give them 2 vCPUs and 2GB of RAM
+* the `gateway` and `control` VM don't do heavy work so we give them 2 vCPUs and 2GB of RAM
-* `worker` nodes need more power and space - let's give them 4 vCPUs and 8GB of RAM
+* `worker` nodes need more muscle - let's give them 4 vCPUs and 8GB of RAM

 This amounts to a total of 32GB of RAM for all the VMs.
 If you don't have this much free RAM of your host machine, you can reduce the amount of RAM given to worker nodes.